patronmanager/patronmanager-api-docs.github.io/public-event-list.md

 The server will GZIP the response if you provide the proper 'Accepts-Encoding' header on your GET request.

 You should be able to load the URL in your web browser and see the JSON payload.
-If you use a tool like Firefox of Chrome Dev Tools, you should be able to directly browse the JSON entities under the 'Network' tab.
+If you use a tool like Firefox or Chrome Dev Tools, you should be able to directly browse the JSON entities under the 'Network' tab.

 ### Document Structure
 ```javascript